AnitaNakeva/SoftUni/README.md

-Courses from my education in SoftUni (C# OOP, JS Advanced)
+Courses from my education at SoftUni (C# OOP, JS Advanced)